CookKelly001/App-ForestJigsaw/README.md

-# Forest Jigsaw
+# Puzzle Generator

-Technical support -- "Forest Jigsaw"
+Technical support -- "Puzzle Generator"

-We will provide technical support for this app（Forest Jigsaw）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: DonkenFJ01@gmail.com
+We will provide technical support for this app（Puzzle Generator）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: DomyFB@gmail.com